Quick Search

 • Condominiums in Vermont are governed by a State law known as the Vermont Common Interest Ownership Act.

-• The law requires among other things that condo buyers be provided a set of the governing documents of the condominium, typically referred to as the "Condo Docs".
+• The law requires--among other things--that condo buyers be provided a set of the condominium's governing documents, typically referred to as the "Condo Docs."

-• The resale certiciate should also have a copy of the Association's current budget, income and expense report and reserve balance attached to it.
-If it does not, you should ask the seller to provide those items.
+• The Resale Certificate should also have a copy of the Association's current budget, income and expense report, and reserve balance attached to it.

 • The law allows a purchaser to terminate a contract within 5 days after receiving the resale certificate from the seller if the buyer is not satisfied with the information revealed in the documents.